Carroll School is designed specifically for children with language-based learning disabilities, such as dyslexia.

 Our students are from over 70 different communities.

 Our student to faculty ratio is less than 3 to1.
-Small classes, ranging in size from tutorial to eight students, allow Carroll’s teachers to a deliver customized education to each student.
+Small classes, ranging in size from one on one tutorial to eight students, allow Carroll’s teachers to a deliver customized education to each student.

 At Carroll, we teach our students to read, comprehend, and write through a structured, sequential, multi-sensory, systematic, alphabetic-phonetic approach to instruction.
 The principles of Orton-Gillingham are the foundation we use for teaching reading (decoding) and spelling (encoding) to our students.
-Forty Orton-Gillingham tutors provide individualized reading and language instruction and Language Focus Area classes (make link to the Language Focus Area web page) provide small group instruction in a student’s area of greatest academic need.
+Forty Orton-Gillingham tutors provide individualized reading and language instruction and Language Focus Area classes provide small group instruction in a student’s area of greatest academic need.

 4. FOCUS AREAS

-In addition to language and literature, mathematics, science, and history classes, every student receives an additional focus area class that may be an Orton-Gillingham tutorial or a small group instruction that addresses areas like—Oral Reading Fluency, Reinforcing Revision Skills, Comprehension and Vocabulary, or Writing Composition.
+In addition to language and literature, mathematics, science, and history classes, every student receives an additional focus area class that may be an Orton-Gillingham tutorial or small group instruction that addresses areas like—Oral Reading Fluency, Reinforcing Revision Skills, Comprehension and Vocabulary, or Writing Composition.

 5. ARTS and MOVEMENT

 The educational curriculum is enriched with Physical Education, Movement, Performing Arts, Studio Art, Woodshop programs, and Bounders, a physically and mentally challenging, non-competitive program.

-Carroll provides a challenging and supportive 8/9 grade program with curriculum that mirrors that of local college preparatory schools.
+Carroll provides a challenging and supportive grade 8 and 9 program (C8/9) with curriculum that mirrors that of local college preparatory schools.
 Performance expectations will be high while targeted support will be given in order to help students achieve these high standards.
 Our 8/9 program also provides direct and personal service in planning transition to their next high school placement.